 Need help vetting the best legal practice management software?
 We can help.
 Download the free 2022 Legal Practice Management Buyer’s Guide today.

 As with any business, accurate accounting is important for law firms.
 Timely billing and efficient cash management are key to profitability.
 Perhaps more importantly, effective accounting is critical for compliance with Rule 1.15 of the ABA’s Model Rules of Professional Conduct, outlining firm responsibilities regarding trust accounts, record-keeping and notifying clients of the receipt of funds or property.

-Automated invoicing and payment processing software saves time, improves efficiency and reduces paper.
-A good billing and payments solution will process all types of credit cards and e-checks, take payments from trust and operating accounts and integrate with your practice management system.
+When combined, automated invoicing and payment processing software help firms everywhere save time, improve efficiency and reduce paper consumption.
+A good billing and payments solution will process all types of credit cards and e-checks, take payments from trust and operating accounts, and integrate with your practice management system.

-If you have further questions about how to effectively manage your firm using cloud strategy, security, integrations, legal practice management, and automated payment technology, give us a call at (800) 726 3339) and contact our expert team today.
+If you have further questions about effective law firm management, including using cloud strategy, information security, integrations, or automated payment technology, give us a call at (800)-726-3339 or contact us online to talk with our expert team today.